 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-Pharmacy Technician Certificates and Degrees
+Pharmacy Technician Degrees

 A pharmacy technician diploma or certificate program can be completed in one year or less and provides the basic education and training needed to sit for the Certified Pharmacy Technician exam.
 These programs introduce students to basic concepts in pharmaceutical technology, record keeping, pharmacy law and ethics, and pharmacology.
 They typically include a combination of classroom learning and lab training so that students learn how to dispense medication, prepare sterile products, and manage prescription orders.
 Students interested in a more comprehensive educational experience can enroll in a pharmacy technician associate degree program.
 Although a degree is not required to apply for entry-level positions, some students choose to pursue an Associate of Applied Science degree so they can advance in their careers and apply for jobs as a compounding lab technician, pharmacy service technician, pharmacy implementation specialist or similar roles.
 Earning an associate degree can also help a student prepare for a Bachelor of Pharmacy or a bachelor’s degree in a related field.

-Points to Ask Pharmacist Tech Courses
+What to Ask Pharmacy Technician Courses

-Enroll in the Best Birmingham Pharmacy Technician Course
+Find the Best Birmingham Pharmacy Technician Course